OlanrewajuDatanalyst/Athlete-Events-EDA-Analysis/Athlete Event Questions And Answers.md

--- The sport which was played in all summer olympics.
+### 6. Identify the sport which was played in all summer olympics.
 ```sql
 with t1 as (
 	select